rabbitmq/rabbitmq-website/site/upgrade.md

 considered production ready and should be used with caution.
 The script has some assumptions (e.g. the default node name) and can fail to run on some installations.

+There is also a [third-party plugin](https://github.com/Ayanda-D/rabbitmq-queue-master-balancer) to rebalance queue masters.
+The plugin has some additional configuration and reporting tools, but is not supported or verified by the RabbitMQ team.
+Use at your own risk.

 ## <a id="rabbitmq-restart-handling" class="anchor" /> [Handling Node Restarts in Applications](#rabbitmq-restart-handling)